15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 Key features

-WooCommerce provides WordPress users with all the essential features an online shop needs.
+WooCommerce provides WordPress users with all the essential features an ecommerce store needs.
 It is also simple, so novice merchants can learn to manage online stores quickly.

 The key features are:

-• Customizing and enhancing a website with hundreds of free and paid extensions and dozens of paid and free themes is possible.
+• Customizing and enhancing an ecommerce site with hundreds of free and paid extensions and dozens of paid and free themes is possible

-• Easy integration with Google Analytics and Facebook Ads to track and report website traffic and measure your advertising ROI, offers robust SEO functionality.
+• Seamless integration with Google Analytics and Facebook Ads to track and report website traffic and measure your advertising ROI, and offers robust SEO tools

 • Basic security features and SSL support for website protection